 Rangers arrest four suspects in Karachi

-KARACHI: Pakistan Rangers, Sindh, on Sunday claimed to have arrested at least five suspects allegedly involved in street crimes, robberies and drug peddling from various areas of Karachi, ARY News reported.
+Pakistan Rangers, Sindh, on Thursday claimed to have arrested at least four suspects allegedly involved in street crimes, robberies and drug peddling from various areas of Karachi, ARY News reported.

-According to a Rangers’ spokesperson, the paramilitary force took the suspects into custody during raids in Korangi and Baldia colony.
+According to a Rangers’ spokesperson, the paramilitary force took the suspects into custody during raids in Defence and Mauripur areas of Karachi.

-In another operation, as many as 52 people were booked over water theft in interior Sindh, said the spokesperson.
-He said that illegal water connections from canals at 42 different points were removed by the Rangers.

 Earlier on Saturday, Rangers personnel have arrested two alleged drug peddlers during a raid in Saudabad area of Karachi.